AguaClara/SWOT/Juan_logbook.md

 ### To Do
-1. How do I handle the $K_e^{'} vs K_e$?
+1. How do I handle the $K_e^{'} \, {\rm vs} \, K_e$?
 I think that I switch them so as not to have to change everything later on....
+2. Need to add a section summary for the flow control and measurement summary sheet
-2. Questions for Monroe: Oh man I got lots
+3. Questions for Monroe: Oh man I got lots
     1. What is our basis for using 37,000 as collision potential?

         - **Monroe's Answer:**

     2. Baffle modules for flocculators: What are they called?
 Do they have a commonly used name?

         - **Monroe's Answer:**

     3. Where did the equations for $G$ and $\varepsilon$ come from?
 Without knowing how these came to be, I can't fully wrap my head around flocculation- $\bar G = \sqrt{ \frac{\bar \varepsilon}{\nu}}$ and $\bar \varepsilon = \frac{g h_L}{\theta}$

         - **Monroe's Answer:**

     4. How thoroughly have we tested/confirmed that the minor loss coefficient of a baffle is 2.56?
 Do we have sources to cite?
 Do we have sources to cite for the VC being 0.384?
 [What you cited for that in a slide's comments](https://confluence.cornell.edu/display/AGUACLARA/Validation+Studies+for+ANSYS+Fluent+Turbulence+Model+Simulations) has been taken over by Michel Kors ads, somehow.

         - **Monroe's Answer:**

     5. Where did we get the 'Jets expand in width at the rate of approximately 1 unit in width per 10 units forward' rule?
 How sure are we that the flow fully expands in our flocculators?
 Based on the jet expansion rule, how does $\frac{H_e}{S} = 3$ allow for full jet expansion?